kojikawrites/kojikawrites.github.io/docs/_posts/2024-05-20-the-fawn-engine-post.md

 justice rather than deliver dismissive soundbites - but that will be a post for another time.

 So, the point of this long rambling post is that I'm thinking of making a Roguelike, bringing in some of the things I've learned from working in the A.I. field from the past few years.
-Currently this involves working on various support libraries that will make up the bones of the game.
+Currently, this involves working on various support libraries that will make up the bones of the game.

 I'll talk about this in future posts, but I *will* announce the name of the engine I'm building...